openai-php/client/README.md

 echo $result['choices'][0]['text']; // an open-source, widely-used, server-side scripting language.
 ```

-If required you can configure and create an individual Client:
+If necessary, it is possible to configure and create a separate client.

 ```php
 $yourApiKey = getenv('YOUR_API_KEY');